JuliaLang/www.julialang.org/blog/2021/08/sharks.md

 This simple model is a great start and it opens up a ton of avenues for improving the shark simulation and suggesting research questions:
  - The instantaneous net forces should be zero in a free swimming body!
 We could add reaction motions to our model to achieve this.
 Would the model shark swim in a straight line if we did this, or is a control-loop needed?
  - Real sharks are 3D (gasp!).
 While we could easily extend this approach using 2D splines, it will take much longer to simulate.
 Is there a way use GPUs to accelerate the simulations without completely changing the solver?
  - If we were going to make a bio-inspired robot of this shark, we will have constraints on the shape and motion and powering available.
-Can we use this framework to help optimize our robotic within it's contraints?
+Can we use this framework to help optimize our robotic within it's constraints?

 Below you can find links to all the packages used in this notebook.
 Happy Simulating!